-YTD 2023 cash flows compared to YTD 2022
+YTD 2023 2024 cash flows compared to YTD 2022 2023

 Operating activities.
-Cash used in operating activities was \$57.3 million for YTD 2023 compared to cash provided by operating activities of \$45.5 million for YTD 2022.
-The decrease of \$102.9 million was primarily a result of a decrease in cash provided by changes in working capital of \$94.2 million.
-The working capital changes were related to an increase in cash paid for contract payables of \$22.9 million primarily related to repayments on previously accrued contract payable amounts combined with lower liability reserves on certain risk corridor, profit rebate and reconciliation contracts due to higher trip volumes during YTD 2023.
-Also contributing to the decrease in working capital is a decrease in the cash received from contract receivables of \$22.6 million primarily related to a build of receivables related to certain risk corridor, profit rebate, and reconciliation contracts, as well as an increase in the cash paid for accounts payable and accrued expenses of \$58.3 million, primarily related to timing of vendor payments.
-These working capital changes are partially offset by an increase in cash related to an increase in accrued transportation costs of \$19.3 million, primarily related to timing of payments to our transportation providers, as compared to YTD 2022.
+Cash provided by operating activities was \$9.6 million for YTD 2024 compared to cash used in operating activities was \$57.3 million of \$2.7 million for YTD 2023 compared to 2023.
+The increase in cash provided by operating activities of \$45.5 million for YTD 2022.
+The decrease of \$102.9 million \$12.2 million was primarily a result of a decrease an increase in cash provided by changes in working capital operating assets and liabilities of \$94.2 million \$25.0 million.
+The working capital changes in operating assets and liabilities were related to partly driven by an increase in cash paid for from a build in the accrued contract payables balance of \$22.9 million primarily related to repayments on previously accrued contract payable amounts combined with lower liability reserves on certain risk corridor, profit rebate and reconciliation contracts due to higher trip volumes \$17.6 million during YTD 2023.
+Also contributing to the decrease in working capital is a decrease 2024 coupled with an increase in the cash received from contract receivables during YTD 2024 of \$22.6 million \$20.5 million primarily related to a build of cash collected on receivables related to certain risk corridor profit rebate, and reconciliation contracts, as well as an increase contracts.
+The increases from the changes in the operating assets and liabilities are partially offset by a decrease in cash paid for related to a build in accounts payable receivable and accrued expenses other receivables of \$58.3 million \$22.0 million, primarily related to the timing of vendor payments.
+These working capital changes are partially offset by an increase in cash related to an increase in accrued transportation costs of \$19.3 million, primarily related to timing of payments to our transportation providers, receipts, as compared to YTD 2022, 2023.

 Investing activities.
-Net cash used in investing activities was \$31.1 million in YTD 2023, which decreased by \$73.2 million as compared to YTD 2022, primarily as a result of acquisition activity during YTD 2022 related to an acquisition made under our RPM segment.
+Net cash used in investing activities was \$31.1 million \$7.9 million in YTD 2023 2024, which decreased by \$73.2 million \$5.5 million as compared to YTD 2022, primarily as a result of acquisition activity during YTD 2022 2023.
+This decrease is related to an acquisition made under our RPM segment, less cash spent on purchases of property and equipment.

 Financing activities.
-Net cash provided by financing activities was \$82.1 million for YTD 2023, compared to cash used in financing activities of \$1.8 million for YTD 2022.
-The change of \$83.9 million was primarily a result of proceeds from our short-term borrowing on our Credit Facility of \$83.0 million during YTD 2023, compared to no proceeds from debt or other short-term borrowings during YTD 2022.
+Net cash provided by financing activities was \$82.1 million \$6.4 million for YTD 2023 2024, compared to cash used in financing activities of \$1.8 million \$14.4 million for YTD 2022 2023.
+The change decrease of \$83.9 million \$8.0 million was primarily a result of the decrease of \$7.8 million in net proceeds from our short-term borrowing on our Credit Facility of \$83.0 million during YTD 2023 2024 as compared to no proceeds from debt or other short-term borrowings during YTD 2022 2023.